Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 Prospects and opportunities

-- Public administration at federal and individual state level, local government
+- Public administration at the federal and state level, in local governments

 - Development cooperation